brej-29/customer-churn-mlops/README.md

   - Custom tracking URIs
   - Model registry
   - Multiple experiments / runs comparison
-- The FastAPI service currently loads a single “latest” model from `models/xgboost_churn_model.json`.
+- The FastAPI service loads its model from MLflow using `mlflow.pyfunc.load_model(CHURN_MODEL_URI)` and, by default, targets the `champion` alias (`models:/CustomerChurnModel@champion`).
   You can evolve this to:
-  - Load a model from a specific MLflow run
+  - Pin to a specific MLflow run or model version
-  - Pull models from a registry
+  - Use different aliases (for example, `staging` vs `champion`)
-  - Support versioned deployments
+  - Integrate more sophisticated deployment flows

 This starter is intended as a foundation for a more complete MLOps pipeline—feel free to extend it with CI, Docker, cloud storage, and orchestration as needed.